samaxes/samaxes.com/content/post/2016-02-25-static-site-hosting.md

 3. In the review page, verify that the information you entered is correct and choose **Confirm and request**.

-## Create CloudFront distributions
+## Amazon CloudFront distributions

 Time to make our website fast to everyone in the world thanks to Amazon's CDN.

-Open CloudFront console at https://console.aws.amazon.com/cloudfront and execute the following steps (_repeat the process for each bucket you created before_):
+Open CloudFront console at https://console.aws.amazon.com/cloudfront and execute the following steps (_repeat the process for each S3 bucket you created before_):

 1. Choose **Create Distribution**.